To dress your body well, you have to know your body shape. Yet it seems many of us go through life second-guessing our body shape. Do you know yours?

 The oval has a larger midsection and an undefined waist.

 Your shoulder and hip measurements are roughly equal, while your waist tends to be larger than your hips.
+Your upper body appears bigger than your lower body, and legs can be equal in length or longer.

 How To Dress For Your Body Shape

 Now you know your dominant body type, finding outfits that flatter your figure is about to get a heck of a lot easier!
 There are plenty of “rules” out there for each body shape to help you accentuate your best features and balance your figure.
-But don’t let ‘rules’ stifle you, they are just tools.
+But don’t let ‘rules’ stifle you; they are just tools.
 Learning how to dress for your body shape is an art — and I believe it’s always best to know these rules before you break them.

 But ultimately, personal style is personal.
 Never take advice from a stylist as the final word.
-If you feel comfortable with your shape don’t ever feel like you ‘need’ to achieve balance and to cover this, or minimise that.
-Feel free to experiment and choose clothes that make you feel good.
+If you feel comfortable with your shape, don’t ever feel like you ‘need’ to achieve balance and to cover this or minimise that.